 Non-WSU students should understand that it will be quite difficult to form a committee by phone or email.
-Since completed committee formation is an admission requirement, the student should plan to video-conference with faculty or visit to WSU prior to admission.
-In all cases, contact with the faculty members who might serve as committee chair and members is essential for successful application and admission to the IIDP.
+Since completed committee formation is an admission requirement, the student should plan at least one visit to WSU prior to admission.
+Former WSU students in contact with current faculty may not require such a visit.
+In all cases, contact with the faculty member who might serve as committee chair is strongly encouraged prior to visiting the campus.

 Admission to the IIDP is highly selective because WSU is committed to its established disciplinary Ph.D. programs.
 Consideration for admission includes the entire application packet and how successful the applicant will be in an interdisciplinary environment.
 IIDP students must be highly motivated and possess an exceptional ability to conduct interdisciplinary research.
 While many research topics involve research in two or more disciplines, some topics cannot be researched in any one discipline and thus require an interdisciplinary approach.
-Similarly, the student is accepted into IIDP only if the research topic/proposal can not be completed within an existing Ph.D. granting unit at WSU.
+Similarly, the student is accepted into IIDP only if the research topic/proposal is not offered by an existing Ph.D. granting unit at WSU.
 This idea provides the foundation for the program and acceptance by the Admissions Committee.
 Should an accepted student decide to change the interdisciplinary focus of his or her program, the student may be required to reapply to the program.
 Therefore, prospective students must take significant time and effort to identify the areas in which they would like to work prior to initiating a formal application to the program.